-To be assured of compliance with existing consumer standards and to look ahead to expected future changes, an initial self-assessment against the standards has been completed and it is planned that this exercise will be repeated on an annual basis.
+- 19. To be assured of compliance with existing consumer standards and to look ahead to expected future changes, an initial self-assessment against the standards has been completed and it is planned that this exercise will be repeated on an annual basis.
 This has assisted in identifying priority areas to be addressed and the results of the self-assessment are feeding into future delivery plans.
 One of the areas identified is a need to review and further develop our current approach to engagement and develop a comprehensive engagement strategy.
-A failure to listen to and involve tenants meaningfully is one the key areas of concern to emerge from the work following the Grenfell Tower tragedy where tenants' safety concerns had not been acted upon.

-Key elements of the strategy will include:

-- Prioritising engagement in relation to health and safety - Engagement approaches for different groups, including in relation to protected groups recognised in equalities legislation and vulnerable households and - Use of new digital methods of engagement.
+A failure to listen to and involve tenants meaningfully is one the key areas of concern to emerge from the work following the Grenfell Tower tragedy where tenants' safety concerns had not been acted upon. - 20.
+Key elements of the strategy will include: - Prioritising engagement in relation to health and safety - Engagement approaches for different groups, including in relation to protected groups recognised in equalities legislation and vulnerable households and - Use of new digital methods of engagement. - 21.
 Specific groups that the engagement strategy will focus attention on include care leavers who are a priority group for avoiding tenancy failure, and the residents of the caravan site at Colne Park.
-Covid-19 has, as with other client groups, made communication with residents at the traveller's site more difficult, however contact has been maintained including regular visits by the council officers and a police liaison officer.
+Covid-19 has, as with other client groups, made communication with residents at the traveller's site more difficult, however contact has been maintained including regular visits by the council officers and a police liaison officer. - 22.
+The engagement strategy will extend to leaseholders as well as tenants, to ensure that their concerns are heard and that they are actively involved in services which affect them. - 23.
 We will also develop and implement a statutory engagement strategy outlining how the council will work with residents living in high risk buildings in the context of fire safety and other areas of compliance.
-Localised resident engagement strategies will be developed for each higher risk building.
+Localised resident engagement strategies will be developed for each higher risk building. - 24.
 A key message of this housing strategy is the drive for a good housing standards.
 We recognise that listening to our tenants and their concerns and using their ideas is fundamental to achieving this ambition.
 The council is working with tenants and using customer insight from our interactions to understand what matters most to tenants across core areas of service delivery.